-12AX7EH MIC PRE GAIN STAGE, very low noise tube, a good quiet, 12AX7WA or gain.

-ECC83 may work but expect more noise & microphonics and uncalibrated

-12AX7EH EQ GAIN STAGE, bettter 5751, ECC83 or 12AU7WA may work OK LINE DRIVER, high current, 12BH7A may work OK but are hard to find recommendation.

-LINE DRIVER, high current, 12BH7A may work OK but are hard to find now, 12AT7A is the next best choice but does not have as much "poke".
+12AX7 MIC PRE GAIN STAGE; very low noise tube; a good quiet, ECC83 may work but expect more noise & microphonics and uncalibrated gain.
+12AX7 EQ GAIN STAGE; bettter 5751, ECC83 or12AU7WA may work OK.
+6414 LINE DRIVER; high current 12BH7A may work OK but are hard to find now.
+12AT7A is the next best choice but does not have as much "poke".

 TRIMS: Each VOXBOX has been factory calibrated and tested at least four times.
 These trims should not be re-adjusted unless absolutely needed and should only be done by a qualified technician.
 The function of each trim is labeled on the diagram above each trimmer and the order is below.
-The complete procedure is on page 19.
+The complete procedure is on page 20.
 The technician will need these pages.